samoylenkodmitry/shrtlin/README.md

-# shrtlin - A Kotlin Multiplatform URL Shortener
+# shrtlin
-`shrtlin` is a feature-rich, open-source URL shortening service built with Kotlin Multiplatform.
+`shrtlin` is a feature-rich, open-source `URL shortening` service.
-It provides a seamless experience across Android, iOS, Web, and Desktop, powered by a Ktor backend and PostgreSQL database.
+It provides a seamless experience across Android, iOS, Web, and Desktop.

 ## About

-shrtlin leverages the power of Kotlin Multiplatform to deliver a unified codebase for multiple platforms.
+`shrtlin` leverages the power of Kotlin Multiplatform to deliver a unified codebase for multiple platforms.
 It offers a user-friendly interface for shortening URLs and managing your links, all while ensuring secure authentication using JWT tokens and Proof of Work.
+Powered by a Ktor backend and PostgreSQL database.

 ## Features